 - Travel marketplaces

-Although these verticals operate differently (a major airline has different cash flow dynamics than a small tour operator, for example), they share specific financial characteristics that make generic payment processors nervous.
+Although these verticals operate differently—for example, a major airline will have different cash flow dynamics than a small tour operator—they share specific financial characteristics that make generic payment processors nervous.
 A travel merchant account provider, on the other hand, is built to serve travel businesses.

 We've established that standard payment processors just aren't cut out for the complexities of the travel sector.
 To help you find a partner that is, we've outlined the essential travel merchant account features to look out for: